 - Is there active P2P software on the computer?

 - Is the user authenticated?
 (This can be a regular user or a guest user, depending on the circumstances)

-All TSU machines are configured to meet all of these requirements by default.
+All Tarleton machines are configured to meet all of these requirements by default.
 If a user’s computer fails any of these conditions they will be notified via a pop-up message or website that will help resolve the issue.
 Depending on the specific issue, their network access may be removed until the issue is addressed.
-For more information on the NAC click here.

 How do I work from home?